 Found an AWESOME keyword that converts well for you?

 Get bonus traffic from that term with a YouTube video.

-For example, this post is targeting the keyword “how to get more traffic”.
+For example, this post was targeting the keyword “how to get more traffic”.

-To make matters worse, I’m cramped below 3 video results.
+To make matters worse, I was cramped below 3 video results.

 In the meantime, I decided to create a video on that topic.

-And because I optimized my video the right way, it takes up valuable real estate at the top of Google’s search results:
+And because I optimized my video the right way, it took up valuable real estate at the top of Google’s search results:

 Want to see how I optimized that video?
 Check out this quick tutorial:

 8. Rank for “Topic + Statistics” Keywords